carinvid/generateREADME/Develop/README.md

   *The what, why, and how:*

-  This will help you to generate a README.md for your repo
+  This will create or generate e README.md file for your repo
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)